|

 45. cone

-a shape whose base is a circle and whose sides taper up to a point
+a shape with a circular base and sides tapering to a point

 46. conjunctiva